The feeder streams

 The Salcombe-Kingsbridge Estuary is tidal up as far as Kingsbridge, the bridging point five miles inland.
 Like the other estuaries of South Devon, the original deep river valley has been inundated by later sea level rise, with the tide flooding in to create a wide expanse of water.

-As well as being part of the Area of Outstanding Natural Beauty (AONB), the estuary is also a Site of Special Scientific Interest (SSSI) and a local nature reserve and lies within the South Devon Heritage Coast.
+As well as being part of the South Devon National Landscape, the estuary is also a Site of Special Scientific Interest (SSSI) and a local nature reserve and lies within the South Devon Heritage Coast.